Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsection{Allocative Harms: Inequitable Distribution of Resources}

-Allocative harms encompass problems arising from how algorithmic decisions are distributed unevenly to different groups of people ~\cite{barocas-hardt-narayanan, Richardson_Gilbert_2021}.
-These harms occur when a system withholds information, opportunities, or resources ~\cite{barocas-hardt-narayanan} from historically marginalized groups in domains that affect material well-being ~\cite{Microsoft_2022}, such as housing ~\cite{Jane_2018}, employment ~\cite{Singh_Joachims_2018}, social services ~\cite{Bailey_Burkell_Dunn_Gosse_Steeves_2021, Singh_Joachims_2018}, finance ~\cite{Kapania_Siy_Clapper_Sp_Sambasivan_2022}, education ~\cite{Karumbaiah_Brooks_2021}, and healthcare ~\cite{obermeyer2019}.
-Allocative harms “arc towards existing patterns of power” ~\cite{Davis_Williams_Yang_2021} (p.
-2) as they entrench material divisions between social groups ~\cite{Zajko_2022}.
-When occurring in consequential domains, these harms reflect what Mimi Onuhoha ~\cite{Onuhoha} describes as algorithmic violence, in which algorithmic systems “prevent people from meeting their basic needs” (n.p.).
-Scholarly literature describes two specific dimensions of allocative harm — opportunity loss and economic loss — reflecting and reinforcing existing social hierarchies along axes of disability gender, race, or sexuality among others (see Table 3).
+Allocative harms were first discussed in the ML community by Solon Barocas, Kate Crawford, Aaron Shapiro, and Hanna Wallach (see: \cite{barocas2017problem, Crawford_2017}) and subsequently popularized by Virginia Eubanks in \textit{Automating Inequality} \cite{Eubanks_2018}.
+Our corpus included 11 thematic codes for allocative harms, which encompass problems arising from how algorithmic decisions are distributed unevenly to different groups of people ~\cite{barocas-hardt-narayanan, Richardson_Gilbert_2021}.
+These harms occur when a system withholds information, opportunities, or resources ~\cite{barocas-hardt-narayanan} from historically marginalized groups in domains that affect material well-being ~\cite{Microsoft_2022}, such as housing ~\cite{Jane_2018}, employment ~\cite{Singh_Joachims_2018}, social services ~\cite{Bailey_Burkell_Dunn_Gosse_Steeves_2021, Singh_Joachims_2018}, finance ~\cite{Kapania_Siy_Clapper_Sp_Sambasivan_2022}, education ~\cite{Karumbaiah_Brooks_2021}, and healthcare ~\cite{Obermeyer_2019}.
+Allocative harms “arc towards existing patterns of power” ~\cite[p.
+2]{Davis_Williams_Yang_2021} as they entrench material divisions between social groups ~\cite{Zajko_2022}.
+When occurring in consequential domains, these harms reflect what Mimi Onuhoha ~\cite[n.p.]{Onuhoha} describes as algorithmic violence, in which algorithmic systems “prevent people from meeting their basic needs.”
+Scholarly literature describes two specific dimensions of allocative harm — opportunity loss and economic loss — reflecting and reinforcing existing social hierarchies along axes of disability, gender, race, or sexuality among others (Table \ref{allocativeharms}).
+See Appendix Table 9 for the full list of articles in the corpus that also articulate this harm type.